mchelen/chelen.m.cv/index.md

 *March 2009 - Present*
   Develop services and interfaces for data conversion and analysis of scientific data.
 SQL, XML, JSON, CSV file formats, processing in PHP, Javascript, Python, and Java.
   Clients:

- - [Sidescape Media](http://example.com) | Manage small team for LAMP and Drupal Commerce server administration.
+ - **[Sidescape Media](http://example.com)** Manage small team for LAMP and Drupal Commerce server administration.
 Deploy virtual machines hosted on Rackspace and Amazon AWS using Ansible.
 Malicious traffic mitigation with IP Tables and Fail2Ban.
- - [Noodle](http://www.noodle.com/) | Optimize and debug SOLR search queries.
+ - **[Noodle](http://www.noodle.com/)** Optimize and debug SOLR search queries.
 Create developer tools for testing Django.
 Coordinate development using issue tracker and Vagrant.
- - [Rayogram](http://www.rayogram.com/) | Web development company that works with non-profit, governmental, and fortune 500 clients.
+ - **[Rayogram](http://www.rayogram.com/)** Develop PHP in CiviCRM core to add requested features.
+Script deployment and bulk migration of Drupal websites on LAMP servers using Bash, Drush, Perl and MySQL.
-  Develop PHP for CiviCRM core, push commits upstream Script deployment and migration of Drupal servers using Bash, Drush, and Perl.
+ - **[Center for Effective Government](http://www.foreffectivegov.org/)** Develop Drupal website with responsivle layout to inform visitors about government policy.
+Implement modules for automated import of RSS content.
+Administer Drupal software on LAMP server.

 ## Research Associate at The Hampshire Research Institute

 June 2008 - July 2008 (2 months)
-  Assist analysis of EPA data using SQL queries.
-Implemented data migration from .MDB and export to .DBF using MS Access.
+  Assist analysis of public federal agency data using SQL queries.
+Implemet data migration from .MDB and MS Access to .DBF using open Linux libraries.

 ## Instructor at Kaplan Test Prep and Admissions
 September 2005 - April 2006 (8 months)